carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 ## What is data bias?

 The presence of bias in the classifications and predictions of machine learning is a key challenge today.
 Machine learning systems fundamentally learn and make decisions based on the training data they are fed by us.
-If the data constructed is incomplete, or skewed in anyway, the model will reflect this.
+If that data is incomplete, or skewed in anyway, the model will reflect this.
 Data may be biased when it is not representative of the population or phenomenon we want to predict, missing variables to properly capture the real world.
 On the other hand, data produced by humans may be skewed by unfairness, inequities or biases found in the real world.

 >## Activity
 >